apache/skywalking/docs/en/guides/Java-Plugin-Development-Guide.md

 There are 2 kinds of plugin
 1. [Tracing plugin](#tracing-plugin).
 Follow the distributed tracing concept to collect spans with tags and logs.
 1. [Meter plugin](#meter-plugin).
-Collect numeric metrics in Counter, Guage, and Histogram formats.
+Collect numeric metrics in Counter, Gauge, and Histogram formats.

 We also provide the [plugin test tool](#plugin-test-tool) to verify the data collected and reported by the plugin.
 If you plan to contribute any plugin to our main repo, the data would be verified by this tool too.